LiamGaff/Paw-Patrol-V1/TESTING.md

 * Chrome Devtools to test responsivitiy throughout.

-* HTML and CSS Beautifier use format selection in beautify code
+* HTML and CSS Beautifier.

 * AutoPrefixer -This project used AutoPrefixer to make sure the css code is valid for all browsers.